CloudControlSystems/KubeAdaptor/README.md

   ```
 * Run `./clear.sh`

-  When the workflow is completed, you can run the `.clear.sh` file to clean up the workflow information and obtain the log files.
+  When the workflow is completed, you can run the `./clear.sh` file to clean up the workflow information and obtain the log files.

 ### ./experiment/no_ssh